KDAB/KDGpu/README.md

 ## About KDAB

-KDBindings is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).
+KDGpu is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).

 The KDAB Group is the global No.1 software consultancy for Qt, C++ and OpenGL applications across desktop, embedded and mobile platforms.